pfptcommunity/senderstats/README.md

 ![smart_search_outbound](https://github.com/pfptcommunity/senderstats/assets/83429267/83693152-922e-489a-b06d-a0765ecaf3e8)

-Once the files are downlaoded to a target folder, you can run the following command with the path to the files you downloaded and specify a wildard.
+Once the files are downloaded to a target folder, you can run the following command with the path to the files you downloaded and specify a wildard.

 The following example is the most basic usage: